Ashe cites experience, passions in lt. gov. bid

 Ashe also seemed to have a response for concerns that a Chittenden County legislator could represent Vermont’s largely rural whole, noting that the issues plaguing residents in Vermont’s metropolitan middle were ultimately the same concerns families faced in small towns – albeit with different details.

-As one example, Ashe pointed toward the opioid epidemic, which became a watershed issue in a Green Mountain State hit hard by national trends in drug-addiction and drug-related crime that surged in the first half of the 2010s.
+As one example, Ashe pointed toward the opioid epidemic, which had become a watershed issue in a Green Mountain State hit hard by national trends in drug-addiction and drug-related crime that surged in the first half of the 2010s.

 “In Franklin County, people with opiate addiction would have to get on buses to go to either Newport or Burlington every day for their daily treatment,” Ashe said.
 “In Burlington, the problem with waiting lists, and in Rutland there were entire neighborhoods overrun with opiate addiction.”